jyesawtellrickson/facebook-chatbot/README.md

 For more detailed setup instructions, see [Messenger Platform Quick Start](https://developers.facebook.com/docs/messenger-platform/guides/quick-start).

+## To Do
+The bot still requires intelligence as it can only handle basic one-dimensional conversations at the moment.
+This should be improved by leveraging some AI Chat libraries.
+The content should also be made for free form.

+Currenly there are many cases where no images are returned, these need to dealt with in such a way as to still communicate useful information to the user.

 ## Screenshots
 The following are screenshots taken from the test application.